scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Attacks on time sources {#time-security}

-Care should be taken to maintain coarse time synchronization among Control Service instances and other system components, as discussed in [](#clock-inaccuracy).
+Operators should maintain coarse time synchronization among Control Service instances and other system components, as discussed in [](#clock-inaccuracy).
 An adversary that significantly alters the system time of a component can disrupt SCION operations:

 - A control service instance: its beaconing process may halt as it cannot verify the validity of received PCBs (see [](#pcb-validity)) or correctly add timestamps to propagated PCBs (see [](#pcb-appending)).
 - An endpoint: the endpoint may fail to verify path segments during path lookup (see [](#lookup-process)).